crsrunnerdude/DFMProject/README.md

 # DFMProject
-R script wrote for the USD Department of Family Member to automate the reporting process for the Minnehaha County Juvenile Detention Center
+R script that was written for the USD Department of Family Member to automate the reporting process for the Minnehaha County Juvenile Detention Center